ninjaframework/ninja/ninja-core/src/site/markdown/documentation/deployment.md

 Standalone Ninja
 ----------------

-Ninja also features a standalone mode where you do not a servlet containers.
-The standalone mode enables you to run one command and get one self executing file that contains Ninja, your application and a server (Jetty in that case) that will run your application.
+Ninja also features a standalone mode where you do not need a separate servlet container.
+The standalone mode enables you to run a single maven command and get a self executing jar file that contains your application, Ninja and a fast server (Jetty in that case).

-This allows to simply drop that self-executing file to your server and automate that in a really simple fashion.
+This allows to drop that self-executing file to your server run your application via zero dependencies.
 Due to Ninja's client-side sessions it becomes really simple to have one reverse proxy in front of many Ninja instances.

-In order to do so you have to first of all add ninja-standalone as dependecy to your pom.xml:
+In order to do so you have to first of all add ninja-standalone as dependency to your pom.xml:

 <pre>
     &lt;dependency&gt;